This section is designed to be a resource for questions and to aid in training and professional development needs related to Research Administration.

 Offered by subject matter experts from Office of Sponsored Programs (OSP) and Sponsored Accounting in the Office of the Vice President for Finance (VPF), this short course describes the fundamental issues in sponsored project closeout, from project end to final reports.

-Fundamentals: Post-Award Administration
+Fundamentals: Post-Award Administration and Reporting

 This course provides an overview of common issues in award management and reporting.
 This course is designed for those who play a role in sponsored projects administration today but may also prove useful to those who are interested in playing those roles in the future.